alexiscott/wacuri-api/README.md

 ```

-<a id="orgc5a799a"></a>
+<a id="org8af3a4a"></a>

 # Making sure we will be able to connect to our server over the internet.

 In order to do this we will use Ngrok to setup a public URL, <https://ngrok.com/>.
-Once we have setup an account and have it on our system, we can run it. `4001` is the port number we are using for our server:
+You will be given instructions when you register.
+Once we have setup an account and have the executable on our system, we can run it. `4001` is the port number we are using for our server.
+More instructions here: <https://ngrok.com/docs#getting-started-expose>.

 ```shell
 ./ngrok http 4001